 Annin’s Corner and the Liberty Pole

 Nothing has been more profound to Liberty Corner than the Annin family.
-Founded in Verona, New Jersey, the Annin Flag Company was started by his Alexander. and three of his siblings who’s Scottish heritage landing them in Basking Ridge back in the 1720s.
+The Annin Flag Company was founded in Verona, New Jersey by Alexander Annin (Grandson of William Annin) and three of his siblings who’s Scottish heritage landed them in what was then known as Annin’s Corner back in the 1720s.

 The Annin’s are one of the founding families of what was originally known as the Basking Ridge area.
 Back in the early 1700s many Scottish families fled religious persecution and landed in the area based on information gathered from other Scots in the same situation.